Size6 feet (2 m) in length

 - This shark exhibits countershading; it is gray-brown to bronze on the back and flanks, and white underneath.
 The tips and margins of the fins are sometimes darker than the rest of the body.

 The sandbar shark is listed as “Endangered” on the International Union for the Conservation of Nature Red List.
 It is targeted in some fisheries and caught for its meat, oil, skin and fins.

 - This species is an opportunistic feeder preying on bony fishes, smaller sharks, rays, cephalopods, gastropods, crabs and shrimp.

 - Feeds throughout the day, but is more active at night.

-- Sandbar shark is a coastal-pelagic species, common in tropical and warm temperate waters worldwide.
-Occurs in the Western Atlantic from Cape Cod south to Argentina, including the Gulf of Mexico, the Bahamas, Cuba and parts of the Caribbean.
+- The sandbar shark is a coastal-pelagic species, common in tropical and warm temperate waters worldwide.
+Occurs in the Western Atlantic from Cape Cod to Argentina, including the Gulf of Mexico, the Bahamas, Cuba and parts of the Caribbean.

 - In the Eastern Atlantic it ranges from Portugal to equatorial Africa, including the Mediterranean.
 It is present in scattered locations in the Indo-Pacific from Eastern Africa and the Red Sea to the Hawaiian Islands.
 It also occurs in the Eastern Pacific in the Galapagos and Revillagigedo islands.

 - This shark is essentially a coastal shallow-water shark that is seldom seen at the surface.
-It can be found offshore over the continental shelf and around islands, typically at depths between about 60 and 200 feet (20-65 m).
-Occasionally, it moves into the adjacent water to depths of over 900 feet (280 m) during migrations (see below).
+It can be found offshore over the continental shelf and around islands, typically at depths between about 60 and 200 feet (18-61 m).
+Occasionally, it moves into the adjacent water to depths of over 900 feet (274 m) during migrations.

 - Often found in bays, river mouths and harbors with smooth substrate.
 It avoids coral reefs and other rough-bottom areas.
 This shark will not ascend rivers into fresh water.